Angela M explains Black History Month UK and how to celebrate this October.

-The theme of Black History Month UK 2022 is ‘Sharing Journeys’.
+The theme of Black History Month UK 2023 is ‘Before Windrush’.

-This October we’ll be exploring the lives and stories of the people who came to Britain in the 19th and 20th centuries and helped laid the foundations of today’s diverse Black British Community.
+This October we’ll be exploring the lives and stories of Black Britons who were living in the UK before the arrival of Empire Windrush in 1948.

 Black History Month is an excellent opportunity for people from all backgrounds to educate themselves on Black Britain’s history and familiarise themselves with the lesser-known Black Britons who have made a difference to the country.
 There are a variety of ways you can observe the month:

 Attend any of the hundreds of events taking place up and down the country to commemorate Black History Month.
-Please visit our website for more information.
+Check out our Events page for more information.

 Take on the #BHMFamilies selfie challenge

-Attend the #BHMUK22 launch event and Play our Big Fat Black History online quiz
+Attend the #BHMUK23 launch event and Play our Big Fat Black History online quiz

-Why not watch our '10 ways to celebrate Black History Month UK 2022' video for more ideas?
+Why not watch our '10 ways to celebrate Black History Month UK' video for more ideas?

 How should educational organisations and business corporations recognise the month?

-The theme of Black History Month UK 2022 is ‘Sharing Journeys,' and we advise any schools and colleges interested in exploring the topic in greater detail to visit The Black Curriculum website, which has an extensive range of educational resources relating to the theme.
+The theme of Black History Month UK 2023 is ‘Before Windrush,' and we advise any schools and colleges interested in exploring the topic in greater detail to visit The Black Curriculum website, which has an extensive range of educational resources relating to the theme.